U.S. in Balochistan Secures CPEC and Oil, Reshaping Geopolitics

 In short, the U.S. presence in Balochistan secures CPEC and finally allows Pakistan to unlock its long-denied potential.

-With Beijing’s approval, the U.S. presence in Balochistan secures CPEC, deters proxies, unlocks oil and rare earth minerals, and positions Pakistan as the indispensable link between Central Asia, the Middle East, and South Asia.
-Add Russia’s desire for warm waters, America’s quest for stability, and China’s reliance on Gwadar, and the conclusion becomes clear: Pakistan is once again at the center of world power politics.
+With Beijing’s permission, the U.S. presence in Balochistan protects CPEC, stops proxies, opens up oil and rare earth minerals, and makes Pakistan the only link between Central Asia, the Middle East, and South Asia.
+When you add Russia’s need for warm waters, America’s need for stability, and China’s dependence on Gwadar, it’s clear that Pakistan is once again at the center of world power politics.

 References